Category Archives: Organ Transplant

 Immunosuppressants and Face and Organ Transplants

 For many years, I have followed news in the fields of organ transplantation, limb transplantation and face transplantation with keen interest.
-Each year, achievements in those fields become evermore impressive.
-The use of immunosuppressants is also becoming safer and more strategic.
+Each year, achievements in those fields become ever more impressive.
+Moreover, the use of immunosuppressants (drugs that reduce the body’s immune response) is also becoming safer and more strategic.

 Scientists and doctors in countries as dispersed as China, India, Japan, Spain, Thailand, Turkey and the US all seem to be producing groundbreaking results and innovations in the field of transplantation.